DamianoCas/Sudoku/README.md

-# Awesome Project Build with TypeORM
+# Awesome Sudoku Project Built in typeScript, nextTs and TypeORM

 Steps to run this project: